Structure-Preserving Learning Improves Geometry Generalization in Neural PDEs: Introduction

 \paragraph{Structure-preserving machine learning.} This work requires notions of structure preservation drawn from both physics and geometric representation learning.
 Physics-informed architectures incorporate physical principles into neural models through soft \cite{lagaris1998artificial,raissi2017physics} or hard constraints.
 While many approaches target geometric structure in dynamical systems (for example, bracket or variational formulations) \cite{greydanus2019hamiltonian,cohen2016group,brandstetter2022clifford,chen2021neural}, a substantial body of work also focuses on the structure of PDEs.
 In conventional PDE discretization, FEEC (and specifically Whitney forms) were developed to ensure that classical simulators inherit the topological structure of their continuum models \citep{arnold2018finite,bochev2006principles}, particularly in electromagnetism \cite{bossavit1988whitney}.
 Our work builds on recent efforts \cite{kinch2025structure,actor2024data,jiang2024structure} that construct neural architectures grounded in FEEC to produce data-driven models with the same solvability guarantees as standard finite element simulators.
-Interestingly, a recent interest in geometric deep learning \cite{bronstein2017geometric} shares the same mathematical/topological foundation as FEEC.
+Recent geometric deep learning approaches \cite{bronstein2017geometric} share the same mathematical/topological foundation as FEEC.

 The physical structure governing conservation and stability is distinct from geometric representation learning that aims to preserve invariances such as $SO(3)$/$SE(3)$ symmetry or discretization invariance \cite{gerken2023geometric,thomas2018tensor,batzner20223}.
-In computer vision, these invariances are typically motivated by sample efficiency rather than by the relationship between geometry and physics considered here.
 The coordinate-free graph embeddings used in our framework to obtain discretization-invariant neural fields are informed by contemporary techniques in geometric representation learning \cite{sun2009concise,joshi2007harmonic,stroter2024survey,peng2022cagenerf} using generalized coordinates to describe geometries.

-\section{Problem setup}
+\section{Problem Setup}

 Let $g\in\mathcal{G}$ denote a geometry specification, including domain shape, topology, and boundary partitioning, and $\Omega_g\subset\R^d$ be the corresponding domain with boundary $\partial\Omega_g$.
 We consider steady-state physical systems governed by a PDE operator $\mathcal{P}$ and boundary operator $\mathcal{B}$ of the form